jenkins-x/jx/README.md

 ## Remote shells

-You can open a remote shell inside any pods container via the `rsh` command
+You can open a remote shell inside any pods container via the `rsh` command:

     jx rsh

-Or to open a shell inside a pod named foo
+Or to open a shell inside a pod named foo:

     jx rsh foo

-Pass `-c` to specify the container name. e.g. to open a shell in a maven build pod
+Pass `-c` to specify the container name. e.g. to open a shell in a maven build pod:

     jx rsh -c maven maven